 External Design’s approach

+We prefer code that validates but do not always insist on it.
 Our work focuses on achieving good results for each client’s web projects, across various computers, web browsers, smartphones, and other devices.
-We may consult with clients’ analytics, if any, on how backward-compatible their sites should be to serve their purposes.
+That doesn’t always require code that validates as perfectly compliant with a recognized standard, but the potential impact on performance and maintenance is real.
+We may consult with clients’ web analytics to look for clues about how backward-compatible their sites should be to serve their purposes.